-On being notified the DSL will gather information before deciding whether there is sufficient evidence for suspecting abuse in which case she will speak with the Headmaster and a referral to ADEK and/or the police will be made.
+On being notified the DSL will gather information before deciding whether there is sufficient evidence for suspecting abuse in which case she will speak with the Principal and a referral to CPC, ADEK and/or the police will be made.
 In the event that there is a physical injury, the child will be seen by the school nurse.
 The DSL will contact the child’s parents where this is an appropriate course of action and where the child will not be placed at greater risk.

 If it is decided that a referral is not required, the DSL will keep the matter under review and recorded on the safeguarding log for future reference if required.

 6 Assessment and record keeping (Confidentiality and Sharing Information)